Texas Church Shooting Survivor Ryland Ward Finally Goes Home

 The hospital provided no details about Ryland's medical condition.

-All of the others injured the shooting were previously discharged from University Health System and two other area hospitals.
+All of the others injured in the shooting were previously discharged from University Health System and two other area hospitals.